Gasification CFD Simulation in a Gasifier Chamber

 Gasification Project Description

 In this case, a material is defined as fuel, with a density of 1550 kg.m-3 and a specific heat capacity of 1680 j.kg-1.K-1, which is sprayed into the chamber and reacts with water vapor at high temperature.
-Water vapor is also created by the process of evaporation of water droplets inside the chamber.
-Therefore, to simulate this model, it is necessary to define discrete phases within the continuous phase.
+Evaporating water droplets inside the chamber also create water vapor.
+Therefore, to simulate this model, defining discrete phases within the continuous phase is necessary.

-Also in the present simulation it is necessary to define the chemical reactions between the input flows and the production of the desired gaseous species.
-Therefore, for the mentioned modeling, the model of species transport with volumetric reactions has been used and to define the type of reactants and the process of chemical reactions, the CHEMKIN mechanism has been used, which includes 5 chemical reactions involving 8 different types of reactants and products.
+Also, in the present simulation, it is necessary to define the chemical reactions between the input flows and the production of the desired gaseous species.
+Therefore, for the mentioned modeling, the model of species transport with volumetric reactions has been used, and to define the type of reactants and the process of chemical reactions, the CHEMKIN mechanism has been used, which includes 5 chemical reactions involving 8 different types of reactants and products.

 The reactions related to this reaction pattern are presented in the table below.
 This model also assumes that radiation heat transfer due to chemical reactions occurs inside the gasifier chamber, and hence, the P1 model is defined for simulation.